ANNarchy/ANNarchy.github.io/docs/manual/Connector.md

 This section describes the creation of user-specific connection patterns in ANNarchy, if the available patterns are not enough.
-A connection pattern is simply implemented as a method returning a `CSR` (compressed sparse-row) object containing all the necessary information to create the synapses.
+A connection pattern is simply implemented as a method returning a `LILConnectivity` (list-of-list) object containing all the necessary information to create the synapses.

 A connector method must take on the first position the pre-synaptic population (or a subset of it) and on the second one the post-synaptic